-Adblocking, process that provides internet users to throw off online advertising, increases globally, both on mobile and on desktop.
-This practice, in the past reserved for the most technicians and the most informed, is today penetrating the navigation custom.
-Thus, it is necessary for online advertising participant to learn about this trend magnitude as well as its effects for the advertisers.
+Adblocking, a process that empowers internet users to throw off online advertising, increases globally, both on mobile and on desktop.
+This practice, in the past reserved for the most technical and the most informed of us, is now becoming a mainstream habit.
+Thus, it is necessary for online advertising stakeholders to learn about this trend’s magnitude as well as its effects for advertisers.

-According to the recent study drove by Kantar TNS “Connected for Life” (February 2017), European countries recorded the most important adblocker penetration rate (internet users number who downloaded an adblocker compared to the country digital population).
+According to a recent study drove by Kantar TNS “Connected for Life” (February 2017), European countries recorded the most important adblocker penetration rate (number of internet users who have downloaded an adblocker compared to the total country digital population).
 Poland culminates at the top of the ranking with a 54% penetration rate while the European average is set at 30%.
 France is slightly above the European average with a 34% penetration rate.

-According to the sample analyzed by Kantar, including the seven most developed Asian countries (Australia, Hong-Kong, Japan, New Zeeland, Singapore, South Korea, Taiwan), Asian continent is widely less impacted by the phenomena with only 16% of the digital population who downloaded adblocker.
+According to the sample analyzed by Kantar, including the seven most developed Asian countries (Australia, Hong-Kong, Japan, New Zeeland, Singapore, South Korea, Taiwan), the Asian continent is widely less impacted by the phenomenon with only 16% of the digital population who have downloaded an adblocker.

-If a number of continents are less affected, the adblock downloaded number is undeniably widely growing.
-In the United-States, one of the most important online advertising market, adblocker penetration rate increased from 11,9% in 2014 to 17,7% in 2016 on both desktop and laptop.
+If a number of continents are less affected, the number of adblock downloads is undeniably widely growing.
+In the United-States, one of the most important online advertising market, adblockers’ penetration rate increased from 11,9% in 2014 to 17,7% in 2016 on both desktop and laptop.
 And on mobile the penetration rate increased from 2.3% in 2014 to 5,9% in 2016.
-If these numbers suggest a trend affirmation with the local online advertising markets development, it is important to take account of few parameters to fairly evaluate the situation.
+Although these numbers suggest that the usage of adblockers is closely correlated to the maturity of the advertising market in each countries , it is still important to take into account several other parameters to fairly evaluate the situation.

 ADBLOCKING AND CONNECTIVTY RATE

-The internet consumption habits play an important role in the phenomena advent.
-The European population is a more assiduous internet consumers than the other continent populations.
-During the Kantar period study, it has been noticed that 95% of the Luxembourg digital population was connected at least one time a week, and 92% for Netherlands and the Norway.
-On the same period, only 77% of the US population was connected at that frequency and 30% for India.
-Thus, there would be a positive correlation between connectivity rate and the adblocker installation.
+The internet consumption habits play an important role in the rise of the phenomenon.
+Europe is a more assiduous internet consumer cluster than other continents’ populations.
+During the Kantar study period, it was noticed that 95% of the Luxembourg digital population was connected at least once a week, and 92% for the Netherlands and Norway.
+By comparison, only 77% of the US population was connected at least once a week and 30% for India.
+Thus, there would be a positive correlation between connectivity rate and adblocks’ install.

 THREE MAIN MOTIVATIONS…

-Almost half of the 51 125 internet users from de 34 countries aged 16-64 years old asked by GlobalWebIndex in 2016 signified that one of the principal adblocker installation motivation was to delete the intrusive online advertising, in other words advertising that impede and obstruct the internet user web navigation.
-33% of the respondents expressed a technical motivation, which means they install adblock to upgrade the internet page loaded time.
+Almost half of the 51 125 internet users from de 34 countries aged between 16 and 64 years old interviewed by GlobalWebIndex in 2016 declared that one of the principal motivation to install adblockers was to avoid intrusive online advertising.
+In other words advertising that obstruct the internet user web navigation.
+33% of the respondents expressed a technical motivation, which means they install adblock to accelarate internet pages’ load time.
 Lastly, the motivation to protect the digital intimacy is mentionned, in other words the willingness to limit personal data exploitation.

-We considered there is a suitable geographical difference about the adblocker penetration, but we have to admit the difference is demographic too.
-Actually, the internet users aged 0-11 years old are the population part that download adblocker the less frequently.
-To the contrary, population aged 18-24 years old is by far the most important adblocker consumer.
-In US, almost 40,5% of digital population aged 18-24 is equipped by this plug-in, all devices combined.
-According to eMarketer, they will be more and more numerous, with a adblocker penetration rate forecast of 51% by 2018.
+We considered there is a relevant geographical differences with adblocks penetration, but we have to admit the difference is demographic too.
+Actually, the internet users aged 0-11 years old are demographics that are less likely to download adblockers.
+On the contrary, population aged 18-24 is by far the most important adblocker consumer.
+In the US, almost 40,5% of the digital population aged 18-24 is equiped with such plug-ins, all devices combined.
+According to eMarketer, they will be more and more numerous, with an adblocker penetration rate forecast of 51% by 2018.

-If we can’t deny the adblocker download number growth, we must be careful to not overestimate the adblockers negatives impact for the advertisers.
-At most, that represent a small advertising space loss, because none of the ads blocked by an adblocker is paid by the advertiser.
-Indeed, the ads are not accounted as viewed because the adblocker prevent the possibility for adserver to call the ads.
-Thus, only publisher suffer losses because of this phenomena.
+If we can’t deny the adblocker download number growth, we must be careful not to overestimate adblockers’ negative impact for advertisers.
+At most, that represents a small advertising space loss, because none of the ads blocked by an adblocker is paid by the advertiser.
+Indeed, the ads are not accounted as viewed because the adblocker prevents the possibility for adservers to call ads.
+Thus, only publishers suffer losses because of this phenomenon.

 TOWARDS A REVERSIBLE TREND

-Estimations proposed nowadays don’t take account of the potential online advertising form evolution.
-They must be scale down considering the publishers willingness to take account for the internet users motivation to install an adblocker to reverse the trend.
-Some websites have started an educational process by informing internet users about the digital economy rules and the fundamental role played by advertising.
-Such initiatives possibly generate awareness and limit the “passager clandestin” effect, the fact for an internet user to benefit from online content for free.
-Furthermore, by going to premium display, in other words by reducing the number of ads on the same page, and by fostering consumer smart target, the intrusiveness feeling nowadays linked to the online advertising will be successfully limited.
+Current estimates don’t take into account the evolution of potential online advertising formats.
+Adblock usage should be scaled down in the near future considering publishers are more than ever motivated to make changes to reverse the trend.
+Some websites have started an educational process to inform internet users of digital economy rules and the fundamental role played by advertising.
+Such initiatives possibly generate awareness and limit the “passager clandestin” effect, the instance where an internet user benefits from online content for free.
+Furthermore, by going to premium display and in-stream, in other words by reducing the number of ads on the same page, and by fostering smart consumer targeting, the intrusiveness feeling nowadays linked to the online advertising would be successfully monitored.

-If the adblocker download number increased in the past five years, this trend is far from being irreversible.
-The online advertising ecosystem premiumization is a solution that benefit simultaneously to internet users, because of the decreased of the intrusiveness feeling, and to advertisers, because of the internet users online advertising repulsion decreased.
-To this end, advertisers have to be ready to compensate losses linked to the transfer from a quantitative advertising to a qualitative one.
+Although adblock downloads have increased over the past five years, this trend is far from being irreversible.
+The online advertising ecosystem premiumization is a solution that benefits simultaneously to both parties.
+First internet users, because of the decrease of their feeling of intrusiveness, and secound advertisers, because of the decrease of internet users’ repulsion towards online advertising.